A Brief History of Advertising Feed Sacks

 The history of feed sacks is the story of the transportation of consumer goods.
 Consumer goods had been transported in wood barrels and boxes for centuries.

 By the mid 1850’s the southern US states were producing overabundance of cotton.
 Combine the excess cotton with advancements in sewing machine technology and you have the birth of the cotton feed sack.
-Cotton feed sacks replaced wooden boxes and barrows.
-The result was that the transportation of goods grew easier and lighter.

 At this same time, rural and poor families were struggling to make a living.
 The goods they consumed were now coming in cotton sacks.
-The cotton in the feed sacks became as valuable to them as the product in the sack.
+The cotton in the feed sacks became as nearly as valuable to them as the product in the sack.
 With nearly two yards of fabric in some sacks, the women of the era leaned how to reuse the cotton to make so many things their families needed.
 From towels to underwear, the cotton was repurposed.

 Companies manufacturing these bags quickly understood the secondary value of the feedbags.
 Initially they provided instructions right on the bags for whitening the bags – essentially removing the writing from the bags.